-This method refers to WorkSheets with 100 questions.
-While it can easily be applied to WorkSheets of 50 questions for the younger first time learners, that is listed as a separate method.
+This method refers to WorkSheets with 50 questions for the younger first time learners.

 It is assumed that the students have been made familiar with each of the times tables (in turn).
 So give the students the times tables listed in a vertical table to copy into their workbook, etc. The reading/writing process is an important step in most academic learning.